Shaheed Suhrawardy Medical College: Academic facilities and teaching structure

 Most departments also have their own classrooms, which vary in quality; some are well-furnished while others are simpler.
 These departmental classrooms are used for tutorial and practical classes.

 From the third year onward, students attend ward classes, OT classes, evening classes as part of their clinical training.

 Students undergo regular assessment through daily item examinations up to the third phase.
 Some subjects include card finals and term final examinations, culminating in professional examinations at the end of each phase.
 Clinical subjects also include ward finals and block finals.

 In addition, students participate in various academic tours, such as day tours, RFST (Residential Field Site Training), study tours, and rag tours, organized according to their phase and subjects.

-Libraries & Reading Rooms
+Libraries and reading rooms

 There are two main libraries: one located on the first floor of the college building and the other on the fifth floor of the hospital building.
 The college library is open to all but access is primarily prioritized according to seniority.
 The hospital library serves as the intern library.
 Additionally, many departments maintain their own libraries for teaching staff and trainees.

-Two reading rooms are available; however, both are reported to be in poor condition with respect to cleanliness and accommodation.
-The reading room on the first floor is primarily dedicated to senior students, including some who graduated in previous years, while the reading room on the second floor is open to all students.